IT band syndrome exercises

 Let Pain Be Your Guide

 Pain provides vital clues about what is happening in the body.
 Severe pain is a sign that something is wrong.
 Never try to push through the pain.
-If pain is getting worse, dial back your activity, and wait to discuss your symptoms with your physical therapist.
+If the pain is getting worse, dial back your activity and wait to discuss your symptoms with your physical therapist.
 Pushing too hard can lead to further injury.
 Find a physical therapy clinic near you.

 Share this article